Lilliancz/qualtrics-api/README.md

 # qualtrics-api

-Automating Qualtrics Brand Admin tasks through Qualtrics REST API
+Some of my automated tasks using Qualtrics API https://api.qualtrics.com using python